sankeer-28/CH-PDF-GEN/README.md

 # How To Run
 ![image](https://github.com/sankeer-28/Math-PDF-Generator/assets/112449287/4ce3c110-eb71-4130-92a1-ed7c90b0e889)

-#### Download the [latest release](https://github.com/sankeer-28/Math-PDF-Generator/releases/tag/EXE) and click on the pdfgenerator.exe file to run
+#### Download the [latest release](https://github.com/sankeer-28/Math-PDF-Generator/releases/tag/EXE) and click on the pdfgenerator.exe file to run (make sure to have pythona dn fpdf installed prior)
 ### OR
 ## Simply download the repo -> extract the file -> click the generate.bat